CodingNomads/articles/movie-tweets/movie-analysis.md

   </tbody>
 </table>
 </div>

-**Congratulations** on completing your first _movie recommendation engine_!
-While some popular online streaming sites famously use _Machine Learning_ to recommend their viewers movies to watch, and that certainly has its use-case, as you can see it can be worth it to first establish some rule-of-thumb recommendations based on data and logic.
-That's what you now have in these tables you just generated.
+&nbsp;

+**Congratulations** on completing your first movie recommendation engine!
+I know it's not quite yet Netflix - which uses machine learning to recommend what _you_ should watch.
+However in the tables you just generated, you've established some rule-of-thumb recommendations based on data and logic - a solid and fun first step!

-What is more, you completed a full data-analysis project:
+What is more, you completed a full data analysis example project:

 - You read your data as pandas data frames
 - You created basic statistics and interpreted the results
 - You joined data frames, applied conditions to filter them, and aggregated them
-- You have found patterns by using visualization and developed some hypotheses
+- You used data visualization to find patterns and develop hypotheses
 - And you didn't jump into conclusions and root causes.
 You kept your reasoning simple and skeptic
 - You created summary tables